mfkiwl/dictr/README.md

 --corr_radius_list -1 4
 ```

-The results will be saved in the `./test` folder in `.csv` format, which store the full-field displacement information of $u$ and $v$.
+The results will be saved in the `./test` folder in `.csv` format, which store the full-field displacement information of $u$ and $v$, separately.

 By default, all tests in the paper will performed.